 What’s the purpose of health IT?

-It may seem a bit late to be asking that question, but given that the evolution of IT ongoing, it seems worth periodically revisiting the question in case, well, previous assumptions were wrong.
+It may seem a bit late to be asking, but given that the evolution of IT is ongoing, it seems worth periodically revisiting the question in case, well, previous assumptions were wrong.
 After all, ideas about purpose lead pretty directly to the form a piece of equipment or, in this case, software ultimately takes.

 As this doctor sees it, “I am not so much a fan of technology, but what technology can do.”
 He points out that, “Technology is not the goal, it is the best tool to reach many of my goals.
 There are two things that measure the effectiveness of a tool: